FAQs

 1. Candidates with ‘Level-3’ educational qualifications other than A-levels (e.g. International Baccalaureate / National Examinations / International Qualifications) will be scored accordingly, using agreed comparability with UK qualifications.
 We receive many applications from such candidates.

 The course website does not include detail of the comparative educational scores from other countries.
-We receive applications from around 50 countries, many of which have multiple educational qualifications within the identified country, with scoring systems that incorporate many variations e.g. by region, year of exam taken etc. Every application is scored individually during the admissions process taking into account all the above factors.
+We receive applications from over 50 countries, many of which have multiple educational qualifications within the identified country, with scoring systems that incorporate many variations e.g. by region, year of exam taken etc. Every application is scored individually during the admissions process taking into account all the above factors.
 Original transcripts / certificates are required so that the assessment is undertaken appropriately using original documentation and the equivalency scoring systems.
 As such, it is not appropriate or accurate to simply publish a ‘list’ of equivalencies (e.g. by country) as this could not account for the many permutations as indicated.

 2. An Undergraduate degree at 2.1 level does receive zero points in the scoring system as this is required of all candidates.